PhD project: Quantum Entanglement in the early-universe

 The main goal of this project would be to establish the quantum origins of inflation, and find observational signatures for it.
 The structure of galaxy distributions we see in the sky today is said to have its origins in the quantum vacuum fluctuations during inflation.
 Therefore, if the large scale structure of our universe originates from quantum fluctuations, we should be able to see evidence of quantum entanglement between these fluctuations from observational data.

 The benefits of such a program are manifold.
-Firstly, it would help establish the quantum origins of inflation and find a smoking gun for it vis a vis alternate mechanisms of the early-universe (such as bouncing models), by finding new observable signatures for the power spectrum, bispectrum and other higher order correlation functions.
-Secondly, this will start a new line of enquiry into the standard assumptions (e.g., of the Markovian nature of the quantum system) which are often invoked for studying quantum corrections during inflation.
-We will quantify the effects of relaxing these oft-used approximations on observable predictions of inflation.
-Finally, studying the momentum-space entanglement of quantum fields in inflationary backgrounds have deep implications for the lifetime of quasi-de Sitter spacetimes and for understanding (the analogue of) the Page curve for de Sitter.
-This last step is thought to be crucial is understanding the UV-completion of de Sitter space within some quantum gravity theory (such as string theory).
+Firstly, it would help establish the quantum origins of structure in our universe and find a smoking gun for it by finding new observable signatures for the power spectrum, bispectrum and other higher order correlation functions.
+Moreover, such dissipative/thermal effects can significantly influence predictions for primordial magnetic fields or the abundance of primordial black holes.
+Secondly, this will start a new line of enquiry into the standard assumptions (e.g., of the Markovian nature of the quantum system) which are often invoked for studying quantum corrections during stochastic inflation.
+This will lead to new constraints on allowed models in the parameter space of inflation.
+Finally, studying the entanglement of quantum fields in inflationary backgrounds have deep implications for the lifetime of quasi-de Sitter spacetimes and for understanding how information backflow might happen between localized regions of spacetime for non-Markovian systems.
+This last step will be crucial in understanding the UV-completion of de Sitter space within some quantum gravity theory (such as string theory).

 Project supervisor